WHO announces new expert group to investigate origins of covid-19 and other outbreaks

-The group, which includes scientists from the United States and China as well as 24 other nations, and will be formalized after a brief period of public consultation, is set to consider not only the big, unresolved question of the novel coronavirus virus — how did it first infect humans? — but also set up a framework for future outbreaks involving other pathogens so similar big questions aren’t left unresolved again.
+The group includes scientists from the United States and China, as well as 24 other nations, and will be formalized after a brief period of public consultation.
+It is set to consider not only the big, unresolved question of the novel coronavirus — how did it first infect humans? — but it will also establish a framework for future outbreaks involving other pathogens so that similar big questions are not left unresolved again.

 “It’s a real opportunity right now to get rid of all the noise, all the politics surrounding this and focus on what we know, what we don’t know and what, urgently, we need to all focus our attention on,” Maria Van Kerkhove, head of the WHO’s emerging disease and zoonosis unit, said in an interview.

-Escaping that noise will prove difficult, however, especially as China has repeatedly said it considers any investigation into the origins of covid-19 on its soil completed.
+Escaping that noise will prove difficult, however, especially as China has repeatedly said it considers investigation of covid-19′s origins on its soil completed.
 This new group, dubbed the Scientific Advisory Group for the Origins of Novel Pathogens (SAGO), will also face a politicized environment from countries in the West, including the United States.

-“If you believe that SAGO will answer the question, what was the origins of SARS-CoV-2, then you are sadly mistaken because there is little to no chance of them gaining access to information or on the ground investigation as far as China is concerned,” said Lawrence Gostin, professor of global health law at the Georgetown University.
+“If you believe that SAGO will answer the question, what was the origin of SARS-CoV-2, then you are sadly mistaken because there is little to no chance of them gaining access to information or on-the-ground investigation as far as China is concerned,” said Lawrence Gostin, professor of global health law at Georgetown University.

 The renewed impetus to investigate the pandemic’s origins comes more than six months after the conclusion of a joint WHO-China mission on the subject.
-That study, which saw a group of international scientists visit sites at the virus’ known epicenter in Wuhan, China, became mired in controversy for its inconclusive results.
+That study, in which a group of international scientists visited sites at the virus’s known epicenter in Wuhan, China, became mired in controversy for its inconclusive results.

-After the scientists labeled the possibility of a leak from a laboratory in Wuhan as “very unlikely” and not worthy of further investigation, WHO Director General Tedros Adhanom Ghebreyesus said that the assessment on this theory was not “extensive enough” and, in unusually direct criticism of Beijing, that he expected “future collaborative studies to include more timely and comprehensive data sharing.”
+After the scientists labeled the possibility of a leak from a laboratory in Wuhan as “very unlikely” and not worthy of further investigation, WHO Director General Tedros Adhanom Ghebreyesus said the assessment of this theory was not “extensive enough.”
+In unusually direct criticism of Beijing, he also said he expected “future collaborative studies to include more timely and comprehensive data sharing.”

-WHO officials are adamant that the SAGO will not function as a repeat of the discredited mission to Wuhan.
+WHO officials are adamant that the SAGO will not function as a reprise of the discredited mission to Wuhan.
 “It’s an advisory group.
 We set up these advisory groups all the time,” Van Kerkhove said.
 “It is not about the next mission.”

 Several proposed members of the SAGO group were on the previous 10-person WHO mission to China, including Dutch virologist Marion Koopmans.
 Chinese scientist Yungui Yang of the Beijing Institute of Genomics at the Chinese Academy of Sciences was also a group leader for China on that mission.
-Chinese scientist Yungui Yang of the Beijing Institute of Genomics at the Chinese Academy of Sciences was also a group leader for China on that mission.

 However, the majority of SAGO names were not on the previous mission.
-Inger Damon, the director of the division of high consequence pathogens and pathology at the U.S. Centers for Disease Control and Prevention, is the only American listed.
+Inger Damon, director of the division of high consequence pathogens and pathology at the U.S. Centers for Disease Control and Prevention, is the only American listed.

-SAGO membership is not yet finalized, and the WHO are seeking public comment on the names released on Wednesday.
+SAGO membership is not yet finalized, and the WHO is seeking public comment on the names released Wednesday.
 “We are very pleased with the calibre of experts selected for SAGO from around the world, and look forward to working with them to make the world safer,” Tedros said in a statement.

-Van Kerkhove said that the mission could advise the WHO and that it needs to arrange a mission to a member state.
+Van Kerkhove said the mission could advise the WHO and that it needs to arrange a mission to a member state.
 Some SAGO members, as experts in their respective fields, may also travel on that mission.

 “What we’re hopeful of is that there will be additional missions to China and potentially elsewhere,” said Van Kerkhove.